BiodataMiningGroup/quimbi/README.md

 For developement you can use `grunt watch` to build changed files on the fly.

 To start the tool, run `build/index.html`.
-To actually use it, you need a dataset in `build/data/` but this isn't included in this repository.